alex-kumpula/GitOps-ArgoCD-Bootstrap-Cluster/README.md

 In order to bootstrap a cluster with this repository, there are two steps: Installing the ArgoCD  Helm Chart and Installing the Bootstrap Helm Chart.

+## Cloning this Repo

+To begin, clone or fork this repo and host it on Git.

+Once that is done, retrieve the git url of the repo.
+Replace the repoURL fields in the following files with your git url:

+* bootstrap/base/root-app.yaml
+* root/base/bootstrap-app.yaml

 ## Boostrapping

 ### Installing the ArgoCD Helm Chart